geopandas/geopandas/doc/source/docs/user_guide/io.rst

     This is tracking version 1.0.0-beta.1 of the GeoParquet specification at: https://github.com/opengeospatial/geoparquet.

-    This metadata specification does not yet make stability promises.
-As such, it is not recommend to use this in a production setting unless you are able to rewrite your Parquet or Feather files.

     Previous versions are still supported as well.
 By default, the latest version is used when writing files (older versions can be specified using the ``schema_version`` keyword), and GeoPandas supports reading files